 Gear and Accessories

 - Backpack: 50L to 60L is perfect.
-I recommend Osprey Packs, specifically the Farpoint 55L for men or the Fairview 55L for women.
+I recommend Osprey's range of backpacks.

 - Sleeping bag: I recommend the Hyke and Byke Eolus.

-- Sleeping pad: I recommend the Therm-A-Rest Z-Lite, and if you want to go with an inflatable then I recommend the Therm-A-Rest LuxuryMap
+- Sleeping pad: I recommend the Therm-A-Rest Z-Lite.
+If you want to go with an inflatable sleeping pad, then I recommend the Therm-A-Rest LuxuryMap.

-- Water bottles/ bladder: I recommend the Platypus Big Zip for hydration bladders, and Camelbaks for water bottles.
+- Water bottles/ bladder: I recommend the Platypus Big Zip for hydration bladders, and Camelbaks' range of water bottles.

-- 2 dry bags; 1 for clothes and 1 for a food bag: Check out the Duc-Kit Pro premium dry bags.
+- 2 dry bags; 1 for clothes and 1 for a food bag: Check out Sea to Summit's range of portable dry bags.

 - Toiletries bag and toiletries

-- Trekking poles (optional): For a great pair of hiking poles, check out the TYTN Carbon X poles
+- Trekking poles (optional): For a great pair of hiking poles, check out the Black Diamond Alpine Carbon Cork Review or the Leki Micro Vario Carbon.

 Clothes & Footwear

-- Hiking shoes: In terms of boots I recommend the Salomon X Ultra series, and for trail running shoes, the Salomon X Missions.
+- Hiking shoes: In terms of boots, I recommend the Salomon X Ultra series.
+For trail running shoes, the Salomon X Missions are great.

 - Camp shoes (optional)